Destination Snowflake setup guide #

 threads

-is equal to the number of tables. - Enable PK/UK logging if Source table has PK/UK.
-If table does not have any PK, then only enable full logging.
-For example, if you’re loading data from Oracle, it has support for UK logging.
+equals the number of tables. - Enable PK or UK logging if source table has PK or UK.
+If table does not possess any PK, then only enable full logging.
+For example, if you load data from Oracle, Oracle supports UK logging.

 - You might want to select any table in your Snowflake dashboard while operating.
-Due to a Snowflake limitation, problems may arise if table name contains lower case.
-So you need to execute the following command first:
+Due to a Snowflake limitation, problems may arise if table name contains lowercase.
+Therefore, you need to execute the following command first:

-After executing the preceeding command, you can select table with lower case names by surrounding the names with double quotation marks.
+After executing the preceding command, you can select table with lowercase names by surrounding the names with double quotation marks.

 ALTER SESSION SET QUOTED_IDENTIFIERS_IGNORE_CASE = FALSE;